Consumer medicine information

 Haldol is not addictive.

-You must not be given Haldol if you:
+Do not use Haldol if you:

 • have severe drowsiness and slowness due to illness or the use of alcohol or medicine